Deceased estates and land tax

 Five years after Michael’s death, Jane registered the Form 4.
 Ownership of the land then transferred from the date of death, and Jane received 5 years of land tax assessments.

-Land held as tenants in common
+Land held other than as joint tenants

-Land tax applies to the land when its total taxable value is $600,000 or more.
 The estate’s liability may be reduced if an exemption applies or if a beneficiary is eligible to be assessed as the owner of the land.

 Exemptions